If you believe God is calling you to ordained ministry, then we would very much like to hear from you.

 If you are in this situation and believe God is calling you to ordained ministry, we will evaluate your calling on the same basis as anyone else and, if appropriate, apply for the faculty.

 A Diocesan Director of Ordinands (DDO) is appointed by the Bishop to oversee, on his behalf, the process of selecting, training, choosing an appropriate curacy and ordaining of new ministers into the Church of England.
-In the Oxford Diocese, the DDO has a team of Assistant DDOs who work with her.
+In the Oxford Diocese, the DDO has a team of Assistant DDOs who work with him.

 The Oxford Diocese has a team of Directors of Ordinands: